-The location relative to the world ocean plays a key role in Uzbekistan's highly variable and continental nature of climate.
+As noted earlier Uzbekistan's highly variable and continental climate the location relative to the world ocean plays a key role.
 The peculiarity of climate is expressed in cloudless and long days in most periods of the year, and in a few precipitations, especially in the plain areas.
-The climate is sharply continental and hence the amplitude of daily and annual air temperatures is high [6].
+The climate is sharply continental and hence the amplitude of daily and annual air temperatures is high [5].

 In general, warm air masses come from the Atlantic Ocean.
-Air masses from this ocean reach territory of Uzbekistan very warmed, "dried up", and tropical air mass carries only a hot air stream and therefore on the plains rarely falls more than 200 mm of precipitation a year, and in some places, their amount does not even exceed 70-80 mm.
-Only in the mountains, they increase to 600-800 mm.
-In the southeast, on the windward slopes, there are even more amount of precipitation falls, which creates conditions that are quite acceptable for the development of rain-fed farming and the appropriate forms of plants and agricultural crops.
-By the seasons of a year, the precipitation is very unequally distributed, nevertheless their main part fall in the winter and spring months [5].
+Air masses reach territory of Uzbekistan warmed, "dried up", and tropical air mass carries only a hot air stream and therefore on the plains rarely falls more than 200 mm of precipitation annually, and in some places, their amount do not even exceeds 70-80 mm.
+Only in the mountains, they increase up to 600-800 mm.
+In the southeast, on the windward slopes, even more amount of precipitation falls, which creates favorable conditions for the development of rain-fed farming.
+Furthermore it contributes the growth of appropriate forms of plants and agricultural crops.
+By the seasons of a year, the precipitation is unevenly distributed and therefore main part fall in the winter and spring months [2].

 In winter, the cold air masses invade from the Arctic Ocean and Siberia, the weather changes rapidly, the air temperature drops dramatically.
-At Ustyurt (Karakalpakstan), for example, the temperature drops to minus 40°C. In the mountains, winter is even severe and lasts 4-5 months [3].
+At Ustyurt (Karakalpakstan) plateau, for example, the temperature drops to minus 40°C. In the mountains, winter is even severe and lasts 4-5 months [16].

-To analyzing of the climate of the study area we used data for four meteorological stations (Fig. 2.1, Table 2.1) [1].
+To analyze the climate of the study area we used data from four meteorological stations (Fig. 2.1, Table 2.1) [8].